zhangzhongnan928/wms/README.md

 - Read casts from Warpcast
 - Search casts by keyword or hashtag
 - Browse and interact with channels
-- Follow/unfollow channels
+- Follow or unfollow channels
 - Get trending casts

 ## Usage

 `mcp-warpcast-server` is usually launched automatically by Claude Desktop's MCP client when the Warpcast tools are configured.
 After the server starts you can ask Claude to:

 - "Post a cast about [topic]"
 - "Read the latest casts from [username]"